hopOasis/hopOasis_be/README.md

 14. Open the browser and navigate to http://localhost:8080/beers if everything is working correctly you will see some list of beers like this:
     ![Screenshot from 2025-02-04 20-29-05.png](src/main/resources/images/Screenshot%20from%202025-02-04%2020-29-05.png)

+                                                 Basic Git Workflow Rules

+                   1. Creating a New Branch

+                        A new branch is created from the render_deploy branch.

+                        The branch name should be informative and reflect the task's essence.

+                   2. Commits

+                       It is recommended to make no more than 5 commits per task.

+                       Each commit should be as informative as possible and clearly describe what was done.

+                   3. Pull Request (PR)

+                      After completing a task, a Pull Request must be created.

+                      A Pull Request is considered successful if it receives 2 approvals from developer and the PM.

+                      An approved branch is merged into render_deploy.